-- 7. You can also delete actions by clicking on the delete button an each action. - 8.
+- 7. You can also delete actions by clicking on the delete button 🙆 next to each action. - 8.
 Press OK to create the rule.
 If you forgot to specify any mandatory options then an icon A will pop up next to it. - 9.
 Press Save to store the changes.
-For any changes also a corresponding event will be generated:

-- 1. Existing rules can be enabled and disabled via the Active checkbox next to each rule.
-They can also be modified by double-clicking on one or selecting it and pressing the Modify rule... button. - 2.
-Finally, you can also Duplicate and Delete selected rules via the corresponding buttons.
+For any changes also a corresponding event will be generated : 1 Rule list was modified by "Video admin user" [virtualbox] - 10.
+Existing rules can be enabled and disabled via the Active checkbox next to each rule.
+They can also be modified by double-clicking on one or selecting it and pressing the Modify rule... button. - 11.
+Finally, you can also DupliCate and Delete selected rules via the corresponding buttons.